-The intent of the external scan of the San Bernardino Community College District (SBCCD) is to assess demographics and other characteristics of the regional community which the District services.
+The intent of the external scan of the San Bernardino Community College District (SBCCD) is to assess demographics and other characteristics of the regional community that the District services.
 The external scan is used to identify and understand patterns and trends within the area and informs planning directions.
-The analysis presented in this Plan is based on service area (ZIP Codes) and region (Riverside and San Bernardino Counties).
-Economic Modeling Specialists International (EMSI), Census 2010 American Community Survey 5-Year Estimates (2010-2014) and California Department of Education data was utilized to analyze the community which the District serves.
+The analysis presented in this Plan is based on service area (ZIP codes) and region (Riverside and San Bernardino Counties).
+Economic Modeling Specialists International (EMSI), Census 2010 American Community Survey 5-Year Estimates (2010-2014), and California Department of Education data was utilized to analyze the community the District serves.

-Planning Environment - External District Profile SAN BERNARDINO COMMUNITY COLLEGE DISTRICT SERVICE AREA
+Planning Environment - External District Profile SAN BERNARDINO COMMUNITY COLLEGE DISTRICT SERVICE AREA AND REGIONAL AREA

-The San Bernardino Community College District service area includes 22 cities/areas: Rancho Cucamonga, Banning, Beaumont, Grand Terrace, Big Bear, Bloomington, Calimesa, Colton, Crestline, Fontana, Highland, Lake Arrowhead, Loma Linda, Lytle Creek, Mentone, Redlands, Rialto, Running Springs, Yucaipa, San Bernardino, Riverside, and Moreno Valley.
+The San Bernardino Community College District service area includes 22 cities/areas:

+- > Rancho Cucamonga

+- Banning

+- Beaumont

+- Grand Terrace

+- Big Bear

+- > Bloomington

+- Calimesa

+- > Colton

+- Crestline

+- Fontana

+- Highland

+- Lake Arrowhead

+- > Loma Linda

+- Lytle Creek

+- > Mentone

+- > Redlands

+- Rialto

+- > Running Springs

+- Yucaipa

+- San Bernardino

+- > Riverside

+- Moreno Valley

 Regionally, SBCCD serves the counties of San Bernardino and Riverside.

-Population data provides an opportunity to understand the makeup of the population the District primarily serves relative to the region and State.
+Population data provides an opportunity to understand the makeup of the population the District primarily serves, relative to the region and state.
 From 2005 to 2015, the service area population grew by 14.58% (186,271 persons) while the region's total population grew by 17.28% (669,696 persons).
-By comparison, the State's population grew by 9.11% (3,262,423 persons).
+By comparison, the state's population grew by 9.11% (3,262,423 persons).

 The projected population growth of the service area and region is expected to diminish over the next 10 years.
 From 2015 to 2025, the service area total population is projected to grow by 5.37% (78,645 persons) and the region's total population is projected to grow by 7.01% (318,658 persons).
-Both of these increases exceed the State's projected growth during the same time period, which is expected to grow by 5.08% (1,987,346 persons).
+Both of these increases exceed the state's projected growth during the same time period, which is expected to grow by 5.08% (1,987,346 persons).